 Distinguishing Special Clothing and Dress Code

 An employer, especially in the retail clothing industry, may be able to implement a dress code which prevents employees from wearing garments made by a competitor that are identifiable and create a conflict of interest.

 When the employer requires the employee to buy clothing at a specific outlet or designates a specific brand or style that must be worn, the employer goes beyond setting a dress code.
 This is considered to be requiring the employee to use wages to purchase special clothing for the employer's business and is not permitted under the Act.
 An employer can require that an employee wear clothing from a specific outlet, or that the clothing is a specific brand or style, but the employer must provide or pay for that clothing.

-When hired to be a server in a restaurant, Derek is told that he must wear a white short sleeved shirt, “Ralph Lauren jeans” and black shoes.
-Derek inquires about where he can find the pants and is informed by his employer “most of the major retailers carry them”.
-Upon checking, he finds the pants cost $75.00; however, he purchases them, as he understands his job will be dependent on wearing them.
+When hired to be a server in a restaurant, an employee is told that they must wear a white short sleeved shirt, “Ralph Lauren jeans” and black shoes.
+The employee inquires about where they can find the pants and is informed by their employer that “most of the major retailers carry them”.
+Upon checking, they find that the pants cost $75.00; however, the employee purchases them, as they understand their job will be dependent on wearing them.

 A short sleeved white shirt and black shoes are not considered to be special clothing, but meet a restaurant “dress code”.
 The pants, however, are special clothing for purposes of the Act, as the employer requires the employee to purchase a specified brand of clothing made by a particular manufacturer.
 The cost should be borne by the employer and can be collected as “wages” under the Act.

 A clothing allowance that does not cover the full cost of special clothing, or a discount, is not a substitute for the requirement that an employer provide special clothing at no charge to employees.
 Any clothing allowance or discount provided will be taken into consideration, and will offset the full cost of special clothing passed on to the employee.